luau-project/LuaInstaller/README.md

 The toolset available here aids in the process to download, build and install Lua versions on Windows, downloading Lua source code directly from [https://lua.org](https://lua.org).

-> [!NOTE]
->
-> To build Lua for x86 or x64, you must be running a standard 64-bit Windows (no ARM64).
-Moreover, you are required to be running 64-bit Windows on ARM to build Lua targeting the ARM64 architecture.

 ## Table of Contents
 * [For End-Users](#for-end-users)
     * [Setup](#setup)